RemoteBuild/Remotebuild/README.md

 ```

 # Concept
-* You have one build server/VM where the server app runs
+* You have one build server/VM where the server app needs to be up and running
 * Use the [client]("https://github.com/JojiiOfficial/RemoteBuildClient") to create/control jobs
-* Only one compilation can be run at the same time
-* A job exists of two sub types of jobs: Build job and Upload Job.
+* A job exists of two sub types of jobs: Build job and Upload Job
-* A job is run inside a docker container on the server
+* Only one job can be run at the same time

 # Setup
 * Install docker